 The Chicago proposal would not ban menthol cigarettes, flavored cigars or smokeless tobacco, according to the Germany-based vaping media website.

-“Alderman Ed Burke’s proposed ordinance is nothing more than preening for moralizing, antifun busybodies,” said Jesse Hathaway, research fellow for budget and tax policy for the Heartland Institute, Arlington Heights, Ill., in a press release.
+“Alderman Ed Burke’s proposed ordinance is nothing more than preening for moralizing, antifun busybodies,” said Jesse Hathaway, research fellow for budget and tax policy for the Heartland Institute, Arlington Heights, Ill.
 “Selling e-cigarettes to individuals under the age of 18 is already illegal in Illinois, so the ordinance’s aims are already addressed by existing laws.”

 Photo courtesy of 6okean.